EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Uncertainty-Aware Traversability Model

 \subsection{Epistemic Uncertainty Captured in Latent Space Density}

 Due to limited training data, the predicted traction distributions for novel parts of the terrain may be unreliable and lead to degraded navigation performance in those regions.
-To measure epistemic uncertainty, we want to estimate the density of the latent feature $\mathbf{z}_{\mathbf{o}}\in\R^H$ obtained from an intermediate layer of the traction predictor $p_{\bm{\phi}}$~\eqref{eq:cond_distribution} based on the terrain feature $\mathbf{o}$.
+To measure epistemic uncertainty, we want to estimate the density of the latent feature $\mathbf{z}^{\mathbf{o}}\in\R^H$ obtained from an intermediate layer of the traction predictor $p_{\bm{\phi}}$~\eqref{eq:cond_distribution} based on the terrain feature $\mathbf{o}$.
 The density estimator is defined as:

-where we use a normalizing flow parameterized by $\bm{\lambda}$ to learn~\eqref{eq:p_lambda_latent_density}, because normalizing flows are differentiable and can be optimized via gradient descent.
+where we use a normalizing flow parameterized by $\bm{\lambda}$ to learn~\eqref{eq:p_lambda_latent_density}.
 At a high level, a normalizing flow works by transforming an arbitrary target distribution into a simple base distribution such as a standard normal via a sequence of invertible and differentiable mappings.
-Therefore, the density of a sample can be computed by multiplying the density of the transformed sample under the base distribution and the change in volumn measured by the product of the absolute values of the determinants of the Jacobians for each transformation via the change of variable formula~\cite{Kobyzev2021flow}.
+Then, the density of a sample $\mathbf{z}^{\mathbf{o}}$ can be computed by change of variable formula~\cite{Kobyzev2021flow} --- it is the product of the density of the transformed sample under the base distribution, and the change in volume measured by the determinant of the Jacobian of the transformation.

+When selecting the latent space features, it is crucial to ensure that they contain task-relevant information.
+To this end, we use the latent features produced by the shared terrain feature encoder, because they contain information useful for predicting both linear and angular traction distributions.